department-of-veterans-affairs/va.gov-team/products/pension/intent-to-file-brief.md

 **2. When a Veteran starts or resumes a 527EZ application online and the API is unavailable:**
 * The system will display appropriate messaging to the user that their application start date has been saved and they can proceed to fill and submit their application.
 * The system will store the user's form start date and kick off a retry mechanism to establish if an ITF already exists (then use it) or if an ITF doesn't exist (then set a new one using the form start date).
-If this mechanism fails too, it will be logged and remidated.
+If this mechanism fails too, it will be logged and remediated.

 **Once above is implemented, noting interaction between new ITF behavior and existing saved in-progress form behavior:**
 * A saved in-progress form can expire while an ITF is still active.
 When the user logs in next, they will have to start a new form.
 * An ITF can expire while a saved in-progress is still active.
 When the user logs in next, a new ITF will be created on that day.

+**External items to prioritize:**
+* Update DOMO dashboard with Analytics team to include any new ITF related pages.
+* Update Pension product guide to inform and educate support teams on ITF functionality and behavior.

 ### Assumptions
 * The Veteran must authenticate on VA.gov to set an Intent to File date.
 * The ITF API is functional and available most of the time.
 * The ITF API cannot set ITF start dates in the past.
-* TBC by engineering - The pension app will not store ITF information and treate the ITF API as the source of truth for ITF.
+* TBC by engineering - The pension app will not store ITF information and treat the ITF API as the source of truth for ITF.